RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 </Project>
 ```

+> You can directly enter NuGet packages into the project file using the appropriate syntax - there's no need to run `dotnet add package` if you know the name of the package and the version you want to load.

 #### Creating Static Methods
 To demonstrate Markdig let's use another useful example by creating a static method to do the Markdown conversion.

 Static methods are 'instance-less' methods which means they can be invoked without first instantiating a class or an object reference.
 Instead the method is invoked *on a type*.
+Static methods and properties are global - if you set a static property the value is visible for the entire duration of the application to all threads.
+In FoxPro terms it's similar to creating a custom **UDF function**, or a `PUBLIC` variable for static properties.

+Static methods are great for fully self contained operations that don't have any state that needs to be carried between operations.
+Static Properties can be used as global settings that apply throughout the entire application, or as a simple caching mechanism where you create a value once and then reuse it.

-And so we can add a static method to the `Interop` class we've already used.
+In our sample component,  we can add a static method to the `Interop` class:

-To do this add a static method  this to the existing `Interop` class:

 ```cs
 public static string ToHtml(string markdownText)